 Invited talks at the following conferences and institutions contained significant content about Ibn al-Haytham:

-American Physical Society (New Orleans); Ibn al-Haytam Millennial Anniversary Symposium (Kuantan, Malaysia); International Conference on Arabs’ and Muslims’ History of Sciences (Sharjah, United Arab Emirates); International Conference on Computer Engineering & Systems (Cairo, Egypt); International Conference on Information Science, Signal Processing and Applications (Sharjah, United Arab Emirates); International Conference on The Islamic World and the West: Re-Building Bridges Through Science and Technology (Doha, Qatar); UNESCO International Conference on Ibn al Haytham (Paris); United Nations International Year of Light Opening Ceremonies (Paris, France); Annual Meeting of the Saudi Physics Society (Riyadh, Saudi Arabia); International Conference on Science and Technology for Sustainable Development in the Islamic World (Kazan, Tatarstan/Russia); International Optics Network of Students (Ankara, Turkey); International Workshop on Advanced Image Technology (Jakarta, Indonesia); King Fahd University of Petroleum and Minerals (Dhahran, Saudi Arabia); Minnesota State University (Honors Program); Science and Engineering in the Islamic Heritage (Al-Furqan Islamic Heritage Foundation, Centre for the Study of Islamic Manuscripts, and the Foundation for Science, Technology and Civilisation, London); University of Texas, Dallas (Asia Center, School of Arts and Humanities, Crescent Foundation, Institute of Medieval and Post-Medieval Studies); Workshop on Shedding Light on the Contributions of Muslim Scholars to Science and Technology (Tunis, Tunisia); University of Arizona (Center for Middle Eastern Studies); University of Washington (Honors Program).
+American Physical Society (New Orleans); Ibn al-Haytam Millennial Anniversary Symposium (Kuantan, Malaysia); International Conference on Arabs’ and Muslims’ History of Sciences (Sharjah, United Arab Emirates); International Conference on Computer Engineering & Systems (Cairo, Egypt); International Conference on Information Science, Signal Processing and Applications (Sharjah, United Arab Emirates); International Conference on The Islamic World and the West: Re-Building Bridges Through Science and Technology (Doha, Qatar); UNESCO International Conference on Ibn al Haytham (Paris); United Nations International Year of Light Opening Ceremonies (Paris, France); Annual Meeting of the Saudi Physics Society (Riyadh, Saudi Arabia); International Conference on Science and Technology for Sustainable Development in the Islamic World (Kazan, Tatarstan/Russia); International Optics Network of Students (Ankara, Turkey); International Workshop on Advanced Image Technology (Jakarta, Indonesia); King Fahd University of Petroleum and Minerals (Dhahran, Saudi Arabia); Minnesota State University (Honors Program); Science and Engineering in the Islamic Heritage (Al-Furqan Islamic Heritage Foundation, Centre for the Study of Islamic Manuscripts, and the Foundation for Science, Technology and Civilisation, London); Scientific Forum of the Sharjah International Foundation for the History of Arab & Muslim Sciences (Sharjah, United Arab Emirates); University of Texas, Dallas (Asia Center, School of Arts and Humanities, Crescent Foundation, Institute of Medieval and Post-Medieval Studies); Workshop on Shedding Light on the Contributions of Muslim Scholars to Science and Technology (Tunis, Tunisia); University of Arizona (Center for Middle Eastern Studies); University of Washington (Honors Program).

 Workshops on Optics and Art

 Because our discoveries about the use of projected images by Renaissance artists, in which those artists made use of optical and imaging principles developed by the 11thC scholar Ibn al-Haytham, are so visually compelling, this subject matter is very useful for teaching aspects of art and image analysis to scientists, and science to artists.
 The following 80-second clip is from a two-hour workshop I gave to high school students as an annual outreach activity of the College of Optical Sciences.
 We also have developed two and three-hour variations of the workshop content, along with a variety of handouts, that are appropriate for high school and college-level science instructors, and additional content variations specifically for art teachers.
+Work planned for the future would significantly expand the content to make it suitable for a semester-long college class, as well as create “modules” for use in primary and secondary schools.
 I am grateful to Aimee Weintz Allen (M.A. in Art Education) for her valuable contributions to this.

 80-sec. clip from a hands-on workshop on optics~art.